 Do you love marine animals?
 If so, you have to visit SeaWorld Orlando during your next Orlando vacation.
 Over the past few years, the park has made great advancements with all new exhibits and attractions, including opening up their rescue and rehabilitation center to the public.
 Of course, the best part about your trip to SeaWorld will be seeing your favorite marine mammals and aquatic creatures.
-Use this guide to learn all about the SeaWorld Orlando animals you’ll get to meet!

 The unmistakeable beluga whales are some of the most playful marine animals you’ll meet while at SeaWorld.
 Did you know that beluga whales are closely related to narwhals?
 These two sea mammals are the only members of the Monodontidae family.
 You can find beluga whales and other SeaWorld Orlando animals at the Wild Arctic® exhibit.